declassed-art/armvuan/README.md

 After flashing your microSD card you need to make tweaks to `/etc/network/interfaces` and write your SSH public key to `/root/.ssh/authorized_keys`.

+## Tweaks

+Armvuan is shipped with the following services enabled:
+* armbian-hardware-optimization
+* armbian-ramlog

+All the rest is up to you.
+You can convert necessary services from board support package located in `/lib/systemd/system/`.
+Their names start from`armbian-`.

 ## Troubleshooting hints

 If you cannot connect to a headless board, try the following: